 What are the components of a Bricophone network infrastructure ?A bricophone network works with two different Open Hardware devices:

-Can I connect the Bricophone to actual cellular networks ?No. The Bricophone is independent of actual phone infrastructures.
+Can I connect the Bricophone to actual cellular networks ?No. The Bricophone should be totally independent of actual phone infrastructures.

 Wireless communications are restricted in many ways and forbidden in some countries ?Yes, but the Bricophone project uses industrial wireless sensor technologies permitted in most countries, even for long distance emissions, in free wavebands (ISM).

-This is a technologically ambitious project, do we have the technologies to build this hardware in low cost ?Those technologies just arrived in the last two years.
+This is a technologically ambitious project, do we have the technologies to build this hardware in low cost ?Those technologies just arrived in the last years.
 Their cost is now compatible with a low-cost project in rich countries, but not yet in poor countries.
 The cost will decrease strongly in coming years.
 Even if the performances are limited in the first draws, they will increase quickly in the future.
-Unknown parameters in the future are parasitic interferences because of the increasing level of wireless devices in similar waveband ranges.
-We want to buid a software layer capable of running on any wireless digital device.
+Unknown parameters in the future are parasitic interferences because of the increasing level of wireless devices in similar waveband ranges, specially for IOT, but some ISM frequencies are less used.

-What are the features of a Bricophone ?You can only call another person from the same bricophone network, if you know his/her phone number.
+What are the features of a Bricophone ?You can only send a text message to another person from the same bricophone network, if you know his/her phone number.
 The Bricophone is designed for a very low cost and very low power cunsumption, and eventually contain its own powering system ( solar or muscular).
-In this purpose, we don't plan other communication features yet, except text.
+In this purpose, we don't plan other communication features.
 But as any open source project, many other implementations could join the basic functionnalities.
 The first prototypes will be text-only.

-How many people can be in the same bricophone network ?We don't really know yet, because software and hardware will interact strongly : potentially, more than thousands in the same network.
+How many people can be in the same bricophone network ?We don't really know yet, because software/ hardware/environemment will interact strongly : potentially, more than thousands in the same network.
 And there can be many networks.
-Further software developments will allow communication through different networks.
+Further software developments will eventually allow communication through different networks.